 Garage door reverses after fully closing

 All craftsman garage door openers are equipped with a reversing feature.
-This is a safety feature that prevents accidents and also protects the opener from damaging.
-When the garage door opener is first installed, it is programmed to learn the fully open and fully closed position, and then it stores it to memory.
+This is a safety feature that prevents accidents and also protects the opener from damage.
+When the garage door opener is first installed, it is programmed to learn the fully open and fully closed position, and then it stores it in memory.

 Here are the troubleshooting steps to follow when your Craftsman garage door opener reverses after fully closing